Reach for the Sky (Ratt album)

-Reach for the Sky is the fourth studio album by the American glam metal band RATT.
+Reach for the Sky is the fourth studio album by American glam metal band Ratt, released in 1988 by Atlantic Records.

 Background

 Though it sold well enough to achieve platinum status and spawned the popular songs "Way Cool Jr." and "I Want a Woman", the record's performance was not enough to keep the group on the road for longer than seven months.
 As a result, "What's It Gonna Be", a track not released as a single, was used as a B-side to "Lovin' You's a Dirty Job", the first single from the band's next release Detonator.
 In doing so, it was hoped that listeners would go back and give Reach for the Sky a second listen.

 Reach for the Sky marked the last Ratt album to be produced by Beau Hill.
 The band originally intended for the record to be produced entirely by Mike Stone.
 However, substandard DAT tape recordings of Stone's production efforts prompted then-Atlantic Records president Doug Morris to bring in Hill to assist Stone and salvage the album.